nowsprinting/test-helper/README.md

 - Can be use same code for running Edit Mode tests, Play Mode tests in Editor, and on Player.
 - Can be specified scenes that are **NOT** in "Scenes in Build".
 - Can be specified path by glob pattern.
 However, there are restrictions, top level and scene name cannot be omitted.
+- Can be specified path by relative path from the test class file.

 - This attribute can attached to the test method only.
 It can be used with sync Tests, async Tests, and UnityTest.